 Bursaries: Developing Country Participation Grant

 ISEC 2018 is committed to encouraging participation by scientists from countries where resources to support international conference attendance is inadequate or non-existent.
-We have therefore created a Developing Country Participation Grant, which will help fund participation by a small number of scientists from these countries.
+We therefore created a Developing Country Participation Grant, to help fund participation by a small number of scientists from these countries.
 We received 12 grant applications and were able to make 5 awards.
 Short biographies of those funded are given below.
 We thank the London Mathematical Society for their support, which formed part of the grant funding.

 Simon Elwen is post-doctoral research fellow at the University of Pretoria, South Africa, working within Sea Search and the Namibian Dolphin Project.
 Simon will give a talk at ISEC on “Boat avoidance as a source of capture heterogeneity in Heaviside’s dolphins (Cephalorhynchus heavisidii) in Namibia – a learned behaviour?”

 Dominic Henry is a post-doctoral research fellow from the University of Capetown, South Africa.
 Dominic will be giving a talk at ISEC on “Using time-to-detection models to quantify biodiversity patterns across multiple taxa in a landscape threatened by shale gas development.”

 Riki Herliansyah is a junior lecturer at the InstitutTeknologiKalimantan, Indonesia.
 Riki will be giving a talk at ISEC on “Onthe similarities of generalized linear latent variable models andnmultivariate log-Gaussian Cox processes for multi-species modeling innecology.”